Cancer - The Investigational Therapy Multikine« (Leukocyte Interleukin, Injection)

 Multikine (Leukocyte Interleukin, Injection) is the full name of this investigational therapy, which, for simplicity, is referred to in the remainder of this page as Multikine*.

-CEL-SCI's lead investigational therapy Multikine, is the first immunotherapeutic agent being developed as a potential first-line treatment for advanced primary head and neck cancer.
+CEL-SCI's lead investigational therapy Multikine is currently being developed as a potential therapeutic agent directed at using the immune system to produce an anti-tumor immune response.
+Data from Phase I and Phase II clinical trials suggest that Multikine may simulate a healthy person's immune system, enabling it to use the body's own anti-tumor immune response.
 If it were to be approved for use following completion of our clinical development program, Multikine would be a different kind of therapy in the fight against cancer: one that is designed with the intent to employ our body's natural ability to fight tumors.
 CEL-SCI is currently conducting a large Phase III clinical study with Multikine in head and neck cancer patients with advanced disease who are treatment na´ve (i.e., have received no prior treatment).
-The current recommendation for initial treatment of these patients according to the NCCN guidelines (published by the National Comprehensive Cancer Network) is surgery followed by radiotherapy (or surgery followed by combined radiochemotherapy) - depending on pathology assessment of the resected tumor following surgery.
-In CEL-SCI's ongoing study, patients receiving Multikine have it administered before these other treatments are given.
+The current standard of care for initial treatment of these patients according to the NCCN guidelines (published by the National Comprehensive Cancer Network) is surgery followed by radiotherapy or surgery followed by combined radiochemotherapy - depending on pathology assessment of the resected tumor following surgery.
+In CEL-SCI's ongoing study, Multikine is administered to patients before these other treatments are given.
 At the completion of CEL-SCI's clinical development program, if the results indicate that this investigational therapy met its pre-specified endpoints, a Biologics License Application will be prepared and submitted to the FDA by CEL-SCI.
-CEL-SCI intends to propose in that application that Multikine be administered to advanced primary head and neck cancer patients according to the same protocol that is being followed in the Phase III study.

 Multikine has the potential to be the first of a new class of cancer immunotherapy drugs.
 It is thought to be the first known combination immunotherapy, possessing both active and passive properties.